BrunoBSM/Basic_Q-Learning/README.md

 * NumPy

 ### Usage
-To choose a different Environment, simply change the following line to the name of the environment you'd like to test.
+This implementation if of a Tabular Q-Learning, in order to change the Environment, make sure it is compatible.
+This means it must have a **discrete** *state/observation space* and a **discrete** *action space*.
+In order to choose a different Environment, simply change the following `"Taxi-v2"` to the name of the environment you'd like to test.
 ```
 env = gym.make("Taxi-v2")
 ```